top of page

 My intuitive sense is not used theatrically.
 It functions as discernment - listening for what is not being said, recognising where energy is leaking, and perceiving the structure beneath the story.

 I am interested in what is essential: what is true beneath justification, what is aligned beneath ambition or fear, and what is ready to be named beneath silence.
 This is the basis of my work -not mystique, but clarity.
+Clarity understood as a grounded recognition of what is already present.

 Grounded in my own lived experience, my practice has developed through long-term, full-time engagement in educational, leadership, and reflective settings, both in person and internationally.